lebigot/realtime_annotate/README.rst

 moment"), and an *optional digit* (that can be used for instance for indicating a degree, e.g. "i9" could mean "extremely interesting").

-Annotations have a **time stamp**.
+Annotations have a **time stamp**, which is *automatically added* by the program.
 In a practical application, a piece of music, etc. plays alongside the program.
 The annotation timer of the program can be set to the time of the event being annotated (command ``set_time``).
 For example, the play head of a music player can thus be synchronized with the program's annotation timer.

+When going through an existing annotated event, existing **annotations scroll on screen**.
+The user can thus see existing annotations and conveniently add only annotations that were not already entered (and modify existing ones).

+Annotations for *multiple events* can be stored in a single **JSON file** with a simple format.
+This format has the advantage of being perennial.
+The collected annotations can also be conveniently *manipulated by external programs* (for manual editing, automatic analysis, etc.).

 The program optionally **automatically synchronizes the annotation timer** with an external player (music player, etc.).
 Thus, it can